 At SAS Daniels LLP, we know how important it is to support our local communities.
-That’s why we have a dedicated Corporate Social Responsibility committee made up of a team of volunteers within the firm, who focus on ways in which we can make a difference in the areas that we serve – Chester, Congleton, Macclesfield, and Stockport.
+That’s why we have a dedicated corporate social responsibility committee made up of a team of volunteers within the firm, who focus on ways in which we can make a difference in the areas that we serve – Stockport, Chester, Macclesfield and Congleton.

 As in everything we do, we seek ways that go above and beyond to add value where we can.
 We recognise that corporate social responsibility goes way beyond charitable fundraising and is about having a corporate conscience, embracing responsibility for our actions and encouraging a positive impact on our environment, clients, employees and communities.

-Our commitments for the coming year are to raise funds for Millie’s Trust and to work with them on any proposed joint projects; to reduce our carbon footprint in our workplaces and to reduce the amount of our waste which goes to landfill; to encourage pro bono work; support projects in our local communities and to support staff who undertake voluntary work.
+Our commitments for the coming year are to raise funds for The Christie and to work with them on any proposed joint projects; to reduce our carbon footprint in our workplaces and to reduce the amount of our waste which goes to landfill; to encourage pro bono work; support projects in our local communities and to support staff who undertake voluntary work.

 Our policy is made up of five key areas which are explained below:

-- Nominate a charity for 2022 local to one or more offices to receive any funds we raise as a firm;
+- Nominate a charity local to one or more offices to receive any funds we raise as a firm;

-- The chosen charity should fit with the cultural values of SAS Daniel;
+- The chosen charity should fit with the cultural values of SAS Daniels;

 - The charity should be in a position to raise the profile of SAS Daniels, in a chosen / relevant target market;